NIAC Members Roster

 Chairman of the Board and Chief Executive Officer, The Clorox Company

-Donald R. “Don” Knauss joined the Clorox Company as chairman and chief executive officer in October 2006.
-As CEO, he has overall responsibility for directing the company’s worldwide business, which generated revenues of $5.2 billion in fiscal year 2011.
+Donald R. "Don" Knauss joined The Clorox Company as Chairman and Chief Executive Officer in October 2006.
+As CEO, he has overall responsibility for directing the company's worldwide business, which generated revenues of $5.5 billion in fiscal year 2012.

-Mr. Knauss previously held a variety of positions in marketing and sales with the Frito-Lay and Tropicana divisions of PepsiCo, Inc. He began his business career as a brand manager in the paper products division at Procter & Gamble.
+Knauss previously held a variety of positions in marketing and sales with the Frito-Lay and Tropicana divisions of PepsiCo, Inc. He began his business career as a brand manager in the paper products division at Procter & Gamble.
 Prior to that, he served as an officer of the United States Marine Corps.
+Knauss sits on the boards of directors for Kellogg Company and URS Corporation.

 Knauss has a long-standing commitment to promoting workplace equality and embracing diversity.
 In 2006, he received The Jackie Robinson Foundation's ROBIE Award for industry achievement.
 The ROBIE Award is the foundation's highest tribute to an individual who has promoted and expanded opportunities for minorities in the corporate world.

-One of Don’s personal passions is promoting education.
-In 2007, Don and his wife Ellie launched and personally funded the Knauss Scholars Program.
-This annual program provided 15 children of Clorox employees as much as $10,000 each – $2,500 per year for a four-year program – to be applied toward accredited colleges and universities, as well as vocational and technical schools.
+A native of Highland, Ind., Knauss holds a bachelor's degree in history from Indiana University.
+One of Knauss’ personal passions is promoting education, which includes serving on the Morehouse College (Atlanta) board of trustees and the Marine Corps University Foundation board of trustees.
+In 2007, Don and his wife Ellie launched, and continue to personally fund, the Knauss Scholars Program.
+This annual program provides 15 children of Clorox employees as much as $10,000 each — $2,500 per year for a four-year program — to be applied toward accredited colleges and universities, as well as vocational and technical schools.

 Constance H. Lau